jodhernandezbe/PRTR_transfers/README.md

 ### Creating conda environment

-A conda environmente can be created by running either the following commands:
+A conda environment can be created by executing any of the following commands:

 <ul>
   <li>